yangwangmadrid/mbfo/README.md

 # mbfo
-A program for Maximum Bonding Fragment Orbtal (MBFO) analysis
+A program for Maximum Bonding Fragment Orbital (MBFO) analysis